nativelibs4java/Scalaxy/Streams/README.md

         cd Scalaxy
         sbt "project scalaxy-streams" "; clean ; ~test"

+* Want to see what's going on when you compile a project with Scalaxy/Streams?

+        # Print internal trees before and after Scalaxy/Streams
+        SCALAXY_STREAMS_OPTIMIZE=1 sbt 'set scalacOptions ++= Seq("-Xprint:typer", "-Xprint:scalaxy-streams")' clean compile

 Found a bug?
 Please [report it](https://github.com/ochafik/Scalaxy/issues/new) (your help will be much appreciated!).

 # Size optimizations